maju84/WheelDealz/README.md

 # Developer Notes
 what's relevant (or recommended) for starting locally and debugging.

+In order to start the postgres db of the auction service in /WheelDealz/ do:
+`docker compose up`

+In order to start the /WheelDealz/AuctionService in /WheelDealz/src/AuctionService/ do:
+`dotnet watch`

+You may run the entire postman collection or a subfolder of it using the postman ui.

 ## Development Tool Stack
 1. Docker
 1. VS Code